-Additional Admission Requirements for Alumni MBA
+Additional Requirements for Alumni MBA

-- 1. Completion of a Bachelor's degree in Business Administration from California Baptist University no more than 5 years prior to starting the MBA at CBU. - 2.
-A minimum Cumulative Grade Point Average of 3.25 or a Grade Point Average of 3.25 in the last 60 semester units.
-Applicants who do not meet the minimum GPA requirement for the Alumni MBA, but have at least a 2.75 GPA, may petition the Graduate Admissions Committee for special consideration if they meet at least one of the following criteria: - GMAT score of 500 or - Documentation of significant experience in the field of business
+- 1. Completion of a Bachelor's degree in Business Administration from California Baptist University no more than 5 years prior to starting the MBA at CBU.
+If the Bachelor's degree is more than five years old, applicants who can demonstrate current business knowledge gained from significant business experience may petition the Graduate Admissions Committee for special consideration. - 2.
+Minimum 3.25 GPA.
+Applicants who do not meet the minimum GPA requirement for the Alumni MBA, but have at least a 2.75 GPA, may petition the Graduate Admissions Committee for special consideration if they meet at least one of the following criteria: - GMAT score of 500 - · Documentation of 5 years significant experience in the field of business